 All the options listed above will also work for fans who live outside the Dodgers broadcast area.
 But you have one extra great option.

 It’s also a better deal if you purchase it annually, $149.99.
-And it is only $129.99 if you only want the games of a single team.
+And it is only $129.99 if you only want the games of your favorite team.

-Devices and TVs to Stream Spectrum SportsNet LA
+Devices and TVs to Live Stream Spectrum SportsNet LA

 You and your friends don’t need to huddle around a computer terminal to watch the Dodgers on Spectrum SportsNet LA.
 DIRECTV STREAM provides support for the most popular streaming devices.